Dick Fosbury: High school and the origins of the Fosbury Flop

 The technique gained the name the "Fosbury Flop" when in 1964 the Medford Mail-Tribune ran a photo captioned "Fosbury Flops Over Bar," while in an accompanying article a reporter wrote that he looked like "a fish flopping in a boat."
 Others were even less kind, with one newspaper captioning Fosbury's photograph, "World's Laziest High Jumper".

 College

 After graduating from Medford High School in 1965, he enrolled at Oregon State University in Corvallis.
-The school's coach, Berny Wagner, believed that Fosbury would eventually achieve greater results using the western roll and convinced him to continue practicing the old technique through his freshman year, although he was allowed to use the "flop" in freshman meets.
-The debate over technique ended during Fosbury's sophomore year, however, when he cleared 6 ft 10 in in his first meet of the season, shattering the school record.
+The school's coach, Berny Wagner, believed that Fosbury would eventually achieve greater results using the western roll and convinced him to continue practicing the old technique through his first year, although he was allowed to use the "flop" in freshman meets.
+The debate over technique ended during Fosbury's second year, however, when he cleared 6 ft 10 in in his first meet of the season, shattering the school record.